| YARROW AKA BLOODWORT (Achillea millefolium) |

 Yarrow aka Bloodwort is used as a tonic in helping to regulate the function of the liver.
 It contains Vitamins A, C, E and F and some Vitamin K. It also contains manganese, copper, potassium, iodine and iron.
 Yarrow is a member of the sunflower family, which has more than 80 species, and found in Europe and Asia.

 Tones the mucus membrane of the stomach and bowels.
-Heals the glandular system.
+Heals the endocrine (glandular) system.
 Acts as a blood cleanser and at the same time opens the pores to permit free perspiration for elimination of waste and relieving the kidneys.
 The leaves are effective to stimulate clotting in cuts and abrasions.
 There are a wide-range of uses including as an anti-cancer herb.
 Relieves fevers, colds, the flu, cramps; helps individuals relax during illness; gets rid of rashes itches on the skin.
 It is also used in teas for a healing effect.
 Further, yarrow is used to stop wound bleeding, improve circulation and lower blood pressure.

 [ back to top ]